Angular: Calling an API

-This tutorial demonstrates how to make API calls for protected resources on your server.
+This tutorial demonstrates how to call a backend API using an access token.
 We recommend you to Log in to follow this quickstart with examples configured for your account.

 I want to explore a sample app2 minutes